AleoNet/ARCs/arc-0002/README.md

 #### Description

 Computes a Pedersen commitment up to a 64-bit input in `first`, and some randomness in `second`, storing the commitment in `destination`.
-Randomness should always be a `Scalar` value, and the produced commitment will always be a `Group` value.
+Randomness should always be a `Scalar` value, and the produced commitment will always be a `Field` value.

 The instruction will halt if the given `String` or `Interface` value exceeds the 64-bit limit.